Punam Patel

 Punam Patel is an American actress.
 She is best known for her roles in the sitcom Kevin from Work (2015) and the television series Special (2019), the latter of which earned her a Primetime Emmy Award nomination.

 Early life

-Patel grew up in Vero Beach, Florida.
+Patel grew up in Vero Beach, Florida and graduated from Saint Edward's School.

 Career

 Patel was nominated for a 2019 Primetime Emmy Award for Outstanding Actress in a Short Form Comedy or Drama Series for her role as Kim Laghari on Special.

 In 2021, Patel joined the Showtime comedy pilot I Love That for You.